fannynabis/chameleon-documentation-en/portale__webseiten.md

 ![](Bild2.png)

-Falls Sie dieses Package installiert haben, können Sie hier eine AddThis Profil-ID eingeben.
-Dies dient dazu, Social Media Logos und den jeweiligen Link hinzuzufügen.
+~~Falls Sie dieses Package installiert haben, können Sie hier eine AddThis Profil-ID eingeben.
+Dies dient dazu, Social Media Logos und den jeweiligen Link hinzuzufügen.~~

+If you do have installed this package, you can enter an AddThis profile-id here.
+The purpose of this is to add social media logos and associating links.
 <br>

 *robots*

-Hier kann der Inhalt der robots.txt festgelegt werden.
-Bitte beachten: Der Feldinhalt wird nur ausgespielt, wenn KEINE robots.txt im document root hinterlegt wurde!
+~~Hier kann der Inhalt der robots.txt festgelegt werden.
+Bitte beachten: Der Feldinhalt wird nur ausgespielt, wenn KEINE robots.txt im document root hinterlegt wurde!~~

+At this point you can determine the content of robots.txt.
+Please note that the content is only getting displayed , if no robots.txt is stored in the document root.
 ![](bild3.png)

 ##### Speichern / Seitenbaum editieren